Long COVID Program

 Who can get Long COVID

 Long COVID can affect anyone who has been sick with the virus that causes COVID-19, including those with a minor sickness or no symptoms.
-At least 4 weeks after becoming sick with COVID-19, people with long COVID experience signs, symptoms, and conditions that may be new, come back, or do not disappear.
-However, some people may be more likely to get seriously sick:
+Long COVID is a condition lasting at least 3 months after a COVID-19 illness.
+Symptoms can be ongoing or start after the first COVID-19 illness and may affect one or more body systems.

 • People who have experienced more serious COVID-19 illness, especially those who were hospitalized or needed intensive care